- Written by Terry Turner

 - People with a Medicare Part D plan can drop it completely.

 Medicare Advantage Open Enrollment

-There’s another chance to change Medicare Advantage plans from Jan.
+There’s a chance to change Medicare Advantage plans from Jan.
 1 to March 31.

-Your options are more limited during this Medicare Advantage-specific open enrollment period.
+Your options are more limited during this specific Medicare Advantage open enrollment period.

 You can still switch from one Medicare Advantage plan to another or drop your current Part C plan and return to Original Medicare.

 The Medicare Advantage open enrollment period isn’t meant for people who already have Original Medicare coverage.